oxedions/hpc_workshop/parallel_prog.md

 More documentation is available at https://examples.dask.org/array.html .

 Dask is a powerful tool, that has the capacity to run both locally and distributed, allowing codes to be run on any platforms.

+## Do it yourself

+Take some time now to manipulate all these parallel languages.
+Design a test case, and develop it in the language of your choice.